Raul140298/GenoRPG/README.md

-# Geno RPG The new heroes and The glitch
+# Geno RPG The new heroes and The Forgotten.
  Proyecto de unity basado en el popular Super Mario RPG.